bsatrom/emotion-mesh/README.md

 The local dashboard view of the Emotion Mesh project shows the following metrics:

-- # of images processed
+- No. of images processed
 - % of local emotions detected correctly/incorrectly
 - % of cloud emotions (Azure Face API) detected correctly/incorrectly
 - % of each emotion detected